Giordano Bruno: in Geneva, 1579-1580

+in France, 1580-1583

-He went to France, arriving first in Lyon, and thereafter settling for a time (1580–1581) in Toulouse, where he took his doctorate in theology and was elected by students to lecture in philosophy.
+He went to France, arriving first in Lyon, and thereafter settling for a time (1580–1581) in Toulouse where he taught philosophy.
 He also attempted at this time to return to Catholicism, but was denied absolution by the Jesuit priest he approached.
 When religious strife broke out in the summer of 1581, he moved to Paris.
 There he held a cycle of thirty lectures on theological topics and also began to gain fame for his prodigious memory.
-His talents attracted the benevolent attention of the king Henry III; Bruno subsequently reported: "I got me such a name that King Henry III summoned me one day to discover from me if the memory which I possessed was natural or acquired by magic art.
-I satisfied him that it did not come from sorcery but from organised knowledge; and, following this, I got a book on memory printed, entitled The Shadows of Ideas, which I dedicated to His Majesty.
-Forthwith he gave me an Extraordinary Lectureship with a salary."
+His talents attracted the benevolent attention of the king Henry III; Bruno subsequently reported: "I got myself such a name, that King Henry III summoned me one day to discover from me if the memory which I possessed was natural or acquired by magic art.
+I satisfied him that it did not come from sorcery, but from organised knowledge; and, following this, I got a book on memory printed, entitled The Shadows of Ideas, which I dedicated to His Majesty.
+Forthwith, he gave me an Extraordinary Lectureship with a salary."

 In Paris, Bruno enjoyed the protection of his powerful French patrons.
 During this period, he published several works on mnemonics, including De umbris idearum (On the Shadows of Ideas, 1582), Ars memoriae (The Art of Memory, 1582), and Cantus Circaeus (Circe's Song, 1582; described at Circe in the arts § Reasoning beasts).
-All of these were based on his mnemonic models of organised knowledge and experience, as opposed to the simplistic logic-based mnemonic techniques of Petrus Ramus then popular.
-Bruno also published a comedy summarising some of his philosophical positions, titled Il Candelaio (The Candlemaker, 1582).
+All of these were based on his mnemonic models of organised knowledge and experience, as opposed to the simplistic logic-based mnemonic techniques of Petrus Ramus, then popular.
+Bruno also published a comedy summarising some of his philosophical positions, titled The Candlemaker (Candelaio, 1582).
 In the 16th century, dedications were, as a rule, approved beforehand, and hence were a way of placing a work under the protection of an individual.
-Given that Bruno dedicated various works to the likes of King Henry III, Sir Philip Sidney, Michel de Castelnau (French Ambassador to England), and possibly Pope Pius V, it is apparent that this wanderer had risen sharply in status and moved in powerful circles.
+Given that Bruno dedicated various works to the likes of King Henry III of Frane, Sir Philip Sidney, Michel de Castelnau (French Ambassador to England), and possibly Pope Pius V, it is apparent that this wanderer had risen sharply in status and moved around in powerful circles.